-This is Step Two: Dot Voting.
-In Step Two, you will first as an individual and then as a team, conduct a vote to reach a consensus about the essentials.
+In Step 2: Dot Voting, you will work first as an individual and then as a team to reach a consensus about the essentials.

 Objective: Conduct a vote to reach a consensus about the essentials as individuals and then as a team.

 Vote on the essential elements

-1. Ask team members to reflect individually within their team on their postings from Step 1: Radar Diagramming.
+1. Ask team members to reflect individually all of postings from Step 1: Radar Diagramming.
 (2–3 minutes)

-Note: This can be done as a large group on a variety of radar diagrams, or per each radar diagram, depending on which the facilitator feels will be most valuable.
-Encourage team members to think independently on choice.
+Note: This can be done as a large group on various radar diagrams or per each radar diagram, depending on which the facilitator feels will be most valuable.
+Encourage team members to think independently regarding choices.

 Note: If you have more than one group and are looking to have one end product of three to five essentials for all the groups combined, have the groups rotate to the right, spending 1 minute per radar diagram for a gallery walk (start the first observation with their own radar diagram).
 Groups should rotate until they return to their original radar diagram.
 (1 minute per radar diagram)

-4. Write the top three to five essentials on a blank flipchart or whiteboard.
+4. Write the top three to five essentials on a blank chart paper or whiteboard.
 These essentials will serve as a foundation for

-Step 3: Showcase.
+Step 3: Future Ready Learner Showcase.
 A group may elect to choose only three essentials if there are time constraints.
-(6–12 minutes)
+(2 minutes)

 Ready to move to Step 3?

 Way to go!
-It’s time to move to Step 3: Showcase Your Customized Future Ready Learner Showcase.
+It’s time to move to Step 3: Showcase Your Customized Future Ready Learner.